jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 ### Colorizing armor numbers

 Okay, what about armor, then?
-Well, the approach is very simple, and technically, you could use the same ranges.
+Well, the approach is very similar to health numbers, and technically, you could use the same ranges.
 However, in practice *traditionally* armor numbers are designed to reflect **armor absorption** rather than the **amount of armor**.
 You know how you can pick up blue armor and then, once you're damaged enough, its amount may fall below 100, but it's still a *blue* armor and offers higher absorption than green armor?
 Yeah, that's absorption, which is a separate value from amount.

 Armor's absorption is stored in the BasicArmor's `savePercent` value.
 This is a `double` value in the 0.0–1.0 range.
-Alternatively, BaseStatusBar also comes with a dedicated function, `GetArmorAmount()`, which returns an `int` value in the 0–100 range, which is the percentage; you can use whichever works for you.
+Alternatively, BaseStatusBar also comes with a dedicated function, `GetArmorSavePercent()`, which returns an `int` value in the 0–100 range, which is the percentage; you can use whichever works for you.

 For this example, we'll be reading the `savePercent` field directly, because we're already obtaining a pointer to BasicArmor in `My_DrawHealthArmor()`.
 This means, that now we'll have to design a function that returns different font colors — much like `My_GetHealthColor()` we made earlier — but it'll take a `double` value in a 0.0–1.0 range.